xcube-dev/xcube/docs/source/serverdevguide.md

 so it can be validated by the server.

-### Anatomy of an API extension module
+### Server API extension module

-An API extension module is any Python module that exports a variable named `api` whose value is an instance of the class `xcube.server.Api`.
+A server API extension module is any Python module that exports a variable, typically named `api`, whose value is an instance of the class `xcube.server.Api`.

 We recommend laying out the API module as a sub-package with the following
 structure: